Burgess Shale: History and significance

-With Parks Canada and UNESCO recognising the significance of the Burgess Shale, collecting fossils became politically more difficult from the mid-1970s.
+Parks Canada and UNESCO recognised the Burgess Shale as a UNESCO World Heritage Site, which led to stricter regulations and protections.
+This made collecting fossils politically more difficult from the mid-1970s.
 Collections continued to be made by the Royal Ontario Museum.
 The curator of invertebrate palaeontology, Desmond Collins, identified several additional outcrops, stratigraphically both higher and lower than the original Walcott quarry.
 These localities continue to yield new organisms faster than they can be studied.

 Stephen Jay Gould's book Wonderful Life, published in 1989, brought the Burgess Shale fossils to the public's attention.
 Gould suggests that the extraordinary diversity of the fossils indicates that life forms at the time were much more disparate in body form than those that survive today, and that many of the unique lineages were evolutionary experiments that became extinct.
 Gould's interpretation of the diversity of Cambrian fauna relied heavily on Simon Conway Morris's reinterpretation of Charles Walcott's original publications.
 However, Conway Morris strongly disagreed with Gould's conclusions, arguing that almost all the Cambrian fauna could be classified into modern-day phyla.

 The Burgess Shale has attracted the interest of paleoclimatologists who want to study and predict long-term future changes in Earth's climate.
 According to Peter Ward and Donald Brownlee in the 2003 book The Life and Death of Planet Earth, climatologists study the fossil records in the Burgess Shale to understand the climate of the Cambrian explosion.
 It can be used to predict what Earth's climate would look like 500 million years in the future as a warming and expanding Sun, combined with declining CO_{2} and oxygen levels, eventually heat the Earth toward temperatures not seen since the Archean Eon 3 billion years ago (before the first plants and animals appeared).
 This, in turn, furthers understanding of how and when the last living things on Earth could potentially die out.
 See also Future of the Earth.

 After the Burgess Shale site was registered as a World Heritage Site in 1980, it was included in the Canadian Rocky Mountain Parks WHS designation in 1984.

 In 2012, the discovery was announced of another Burgess Shale outcrop in Kootenay National Park to the south.
 In just 15 days of field collecting in 2013, 50 animal species were unearthed at the new site.